Harry Windsor (surgeon)

 Dr Henry Windsor (27 October 1914 – 20 March 1987) was an Irish-born Australian cardiac surgeon.
-He trained at Queensland University and then the University of Sydney, gaining second-class honours in medicine and graduating in 1939 with a Bachelor of Medicine.
+He trained at the University of Queensland and then the University of Sydney, gaining second-class honours in medicine and graduating in 1939 with a Bachelor of Medicine.

 He worked at St Vincent's Hospital, Sydney for numerous years and pioneered several surgical procedures in Australia.
 In 1968 he carried out Australia's first heart transplant.
 He was a mentor to renowned heart surgeon Victor Chang.

 Windsor served as a doctor during World War II with the Australian Army Medical Corps of the Citizen Military Forces, and then with the Australian Imperial Force.
 He served mostly in New Guinea, achieving the temporary rank of Major.
 After the war he returned to work again at St Vincent's Hospital.

 Early life

 Henry Matthew John Windsor was born on 27 October 1914 in Cork, Ireland.
 He was the eldest of five born to Irish parents.
 His mother, Norah Agnes Matthew (née Carroll), a nurse, went there at the start of World War I to be with relatives.
 His father, Henry Joseph Windsor, a physician and surgeon, was then a Ship's surgeon and on his way to Australia at the time.
 Henry junior and his mother moved to Australia after the war in 1916 to be with his father.
 Father and son did not meet until Henry junior was already 16 years old.
 In Australia he first lived at Toowoomba, and spent his early years between New Farm, Brisbane and Gore in Northern Queensland.